 7.1.2.7 Noise Figure

 [Editor note: For LP-WUS evaluation, RAN4 could use ~9dB NF and X dB SNR (FFS channel) as an example assumption for MR coverage discussion.
 RAN4 noticed that the assumed NF in RAN1 simulation may be different with RAN4, regarding the NF in RAN1 evaluation, RAN4 will derive RF requirement based on updated NF which is feasible from coverage and implementation perspective.
 RAN4 will focus on sensitivity evaluation instead of specific NF value.]

+Generally, noise figure and power consumption are competing specifications – it is very challenging to achieve both low noise figure and low power consumption at the same time and power consumption typically increases when sensitivity is improved.
+Low power consumption, i.e. high noise figure, needs to be balanced with negative impacts to system performance.

+Required NF can be concluded based on coverage target and SNR where wake-up signal can be successfully detected.
+For reference, 9 dB NF and -1 dB SNR is used for NR UE in reference sensitivity test case, but typical NR UE also has 2 receivers.
+Wake-up signal design should consider that lower target SNR will enable higher NF and therefore also lower power consumption.
+9 dB noise figure would not be possible to reach at least with RF envelope detection.

+Once the system performance targets and signal designs have matured, required sensitivity and therefore noise figure can be decided.
+RAN4 minimum requirements should not be created from the perspective that every possible low power receiver architecture can meet them, but rather the receiver should be designed so that it can meet the system performance needs.

 7.1.2.8 Band operation for LP-WUS